-Join our 7-night Liveaboard UW photo dive trip on the Sundari Voyadge, Sep 23 - Sep 29, 2026!
+Join our 7-night Liveaboard UW photo dive trip on the Indo Masters, 25 July - 1 August 2027!

 Diving in Komodo National Park is an unforgettable experience, known for its dramatic underwater landscapes and powerful currents that attract an incredible diversity of marine life.
 The nutrient-rich waters create thrilling drift dives over colorful reefs, pinnacles, and seamounts, making Komodo one of the most exciting dive destinations in the world.
 With proper guiding, these dynamic conditions reward divers with vibrant coral gardens and constant action throughout every dive.

-What you can see in late September
+What you can see in late July

-About the liveaboard - The Seaisee
+About the liveaboard - The Indo Masters

 Meet Your Photography Trip Leader: Tiani Dun